Dominican music – National music genres

 The oldest form of Merengue was typically played on stringed instruments.
 However, when the accordion came to the island in the 1880s, introduced by German traders, it quickly became the primary instrument, and to this day is still the instrument of choice in Merengue tipico.
 Later, merengueros introduced the piano and brass instruments.

 The Dominican dictator, Rafael Trujillo, who reigned from 1930 to 1961, promoted even more the genre.
 Indeed he turned it into the Dominican national music and dance style.
 In the 1970s, the musical genre exploded forever.
 For example, the theme of Wilfrido Vargas El Jardinero became instant classics.
 Merengue has an explosive rhythm and is extremely dancing.

-Dominican Salsa music is a popular Punta Cana music that initially arose in New York City during the 1960s.
+Salsa is a popular music that initially arose in New York City during the 1960s.
 It is the product of various musical genres including the Cuban son, guaracha, cha cha chá, mambo, etc. An additional point is that Latin jazz, which also developed in New York City, has also had a significant influence on salsa.

 Meanwhile, salsa became an important part of the music scene in Cuba, Puerto Rico, Colombia, the Dominican Republic, Venezuela, Panama.
 With the arrival of the 21st century, this musical genre has become one of the most important genre of popular music in the world.

 Reggaeton is a musical style and dance that arose in Panama and Puerto Rico under the influence of reggae, dancehall and hip-hop, and became widespread in the Latin American countries of the Caribbean, as well as among Hispanic people who live in the USA.